5 Sources

 Copy Link

-The Albanese government has ruled out granting tech companies free access to copyrighted content for AI training.
-This decision protects Australian creative industries and sets the stage for potential new licensing frameworks.
+The Australian government has ruled out granting tech giants free access to copyrighted content for AI training, emphasizing the protection of creative industries.
+This decision sets the stage for potential new licensing frameworks and copyright reforms in the age of AI.

 1